 Term life insurance is one of the best life insurance products available for purchase.
-A pure term insurance policy covers against the death of the insured and provides the claim proceedings to the kin of the deceased.
+A pure term insurance policy covers against the death of the insured and provides the claim proceeds to the kin of the deceased.
 Term insurance policy is offered in different types ranging from pure term insurance to return of premiums term insurance.

-Advantages of Term Insurance:
+Advantages of Term Insurance plan in India:

-- Financial protection to family: The first and the most important reason to opt for term insurance is the kind of financial protection it provides to your family.
-As discussed already term insurance claim proceedings are given to the family of the deceased in case of sudden demise of the insured.
+- Financial protection to the family: The first and the most important reason to opt for term insurance is the kind of financial protection it provides to your family.
+As discussed already term insurance claim proceedings are given to the family of the deceased in case of the sudden demise of the insured.
 The designated sum assured which is paid to the family members provides financial security to the family in the absence of the insured.
-This amount can be utilised by the family for the educational purpose of the children or any other such purpose.
+This amount can be utilized by the family for the educational purpose of the children or any other such purpose.

 - Section 80 C: Under this section of Income Tax, you can avail tax benefit for the premium paid towards the policy.
 The premium paid towards term insurance, up to a maximum limit of Rs.1.5 Lac is eligible for tax exemption under section 80 C of Income Tax.

-- Easy to purchase online: With the advent of the technology it has become easier to purchase term insurance than before.
-IRDA has now scrapped the wet signature requirement and life insurance can be given now electronically.
-You can visit our website https://www.policybachat.com/ and search for term insurance plan comparison among the insurers we have listed.
+- Easy to purchase online: With the advent of technology it has become easier to purchase term insurance than before.
+IRDA has now scrapped the wet-signature requirement and life insurance can be given now electronically.
+You can visit our website PolicyBachat and search for term insurance plan comparisons among the insurers we have listed.
 The term insurance policies in India are available on the website for display; the premium is calculated using the term insurance

-Disadvantages of Term Insurance:
+Disadvantages of Term Insurance plan in India:

-- Expensive if Old or Unhealthy: Term insurance premiums can be on the higher side if you are old or unhealthy.
-This is due to the logic that younger the person, lower the risk of death.
-For higher sum insured it would be mandatory to undergo medical checkups at the prescribed diagnosis centre of the insurance company.
-So it is always advisable to take term insurance at a very young age up to the age of 60 or retirement as one desire.
+Term insurance premiums can be on the higher side if you are old or unhealthy.
+This is due to the logic that the younger person lowers the risk of death.
+For higher sum insured it would be mandatory to undergo medical checkups at the prescribed diagnosis center of the insurance company.
+So it is always advisable to take term insurance at a very young age up to the age of 60 or retirement as one desires.
 The premium remains constant throughout the policy period.

 - No cash value component: No cash value component associated with the term insurance policy.
-In pure term insurance the insured will not get any cash benefits or returns after the policy term if the insured survives.
+In pure term insurance,, the insured will not get any cash benefits or returns after the policy term if the insured survives.
 All the premiums paid will be forfeited by the insurance company in case of survival of the insured.
 So the premium paid during the policy term is only for protection against death and no returns/bonuses are obtained at the end of the policy term.